-For the EPO, appeal rates are given for examination and opposition, being the number of decisions in the examination, opposition procedure respectively, against which an appeal was lodged in the reporting year, divided by the number of all decisions for which the time limit for appeal ended in the reporting year.
+For the EPO, appeal rates are given for examination and opposition, being the number of decisions in the examination and, opposition procedure respectively, against which an appeal was lodged in the reporting year, divided by the number of all decisions for which the time limit for appeal ended in the reporting year.

 For the JPO, the total number of appeals is shown instead of the appeal rate.
-The JPO does not make a distinction between inter-partes trials and appeals in which no defendants exist.
+The JPO does not make a distinction between inter-parts trials and appeals in which no defendants exist.

-In the United States patent system, there has been no opposition procedure prior to patent issue because, until now, the patent applications have not been published until after issue.
 The USPTO appeal rate, which includes utility, plant, and reissue categories, captures the number of appeals filed after an examiner's decision to issue a final rejection against a patent application.
-The rate is determined by dividing the number of examiner answers written during the year in response to appeal briefs, by the number of final rejections issued that year.
+The rate is the number of examiner answers written during the year in response to appeal briefs divided by the number of final rejections issued that year.